Lightning Strikes Twice: Tampa Bay Repeats as Cup Champion

 After the Lightning beat the Montreal Canadiens 1-0 on Wednesday night to end the final in five games, Stamkos hoisted the Cup in front of 18,110 fans — 18,110 more than the last time he did back in September.

-Pyrotechnics went off around him to celebrate not only Tampa Bay winning during a pandemic once again but the end of another grueling season played against the backdrops of protocols and restrictions.
-Stamkos took another lap with the Cup, players held up their phones to capture video of the fans and confetti fell from the rafters.
+Pyrotechnics went off around him to celebrate not only Tampa Bay winning during a pandemic once again but the end of another grueling season played against the backdrops of protocols, restrictions and heartbreak.
+As Stamkos took another lap with the Cup, players held up their phones to capture video of the fans, the confetti and the joy of being able to really, truly celebrate.

 “Full arena, incredible energy and another championship in Tampa,” Bettman said.
 “It feels like things are normal.”

-Winning has become normal for the Lightning, who did so this time relying on their playoff MVP goaltender and the only two players on the ice without their names on hockey's holy grail.
+Winning has become normal for the Lightning, who did so this time relying on their playoff MVP goaltender, Andrei Vasilevskiy, and the only two Tampa Bay players on the ice without their names on hockey's holy grail.

-Playoff MVP Andrei Vasilevskiy had a series-ending shutout for an NHL-record fifth consecutive time dating to the 2020 final.
-Finishing with a handful in a frantic final minute, he made 22 saves to remain undefeated in games after a loss over the past two playoffs, both contested during a deadly pandemic with the Lightning coming out on top each time.
+Vasilevskiy had a series-ending shutout for an NHL-record fifth consecutive time dating to the 2020 final.
+Finishing with a handful in a frantic final minute, he made 22 saves to remain undefeated in games after a loss over the past two playoffs, both of them won by Tampa Bay in the pandemic.

-“This group, to go back to back after everything we went through last year in the bubble, to go through this year — ups and downs — it’s amazing," Stamkos said.
+“It’s so hard to win the Stanley Cup,” Stamkos said.
+“And then you do it two years in a row, you deserve to go down in history.”

 Ross Colton and David Savard weren’t around last year and made sure to put their stamp on Tampa Bay’s latest title run.
-Savard set up Colton’s goal midway through the second period past Canadiens stalwart Carey Price that fired up the crowd at Amalie Arena.
+Savard set up Colton’s goal midway through the second period past Canadiens stalwart Carey Price and the packed crowd roared.

 “To do it in front of our fans and our families, it’s so special, special,” defenseman Victor Hedman said.
 “It’s out of this world."

 The scene couldn't have been any further from the mirthless, empty arena where the Lightning won the Cup last September in a quarantined bubble across the continent in Edmonton, Alberta.
-Tampa Bay joined Pittsburgh as the only back-to-back Cup winner in the salary-cap era, but even more impressively did it amid virus protocols with the shortest span between championships in the long history of the NHL.
+Tampa Bay joined Pittsburgh as the only back-to-back Cup winner in the salary cap era, but even more impressively did it in the shortest span between championships in the long history of the NHL.

-Never losing twice in a row thanks to a combination of Vasilevskiy's brilliance and one of the deepest rosters constructed since the cap was implemented in 2005, the Lightning solidified their status as a modern-day dynasty.
+Never losing twice in a row thanks to Vasilevskiy's brilliance and one of the deepest rosters constructed since the cap was implemented in 2005, the Lightning solidified their status as a modern-day dynasty.

 How deep?
 Nikita Kucherov had 32 points to join Mario Lemieux as the only players to lead the postseason in scoring two years in a row, and Brayden Point scored 14 goals through three rounds.
 Kucherov, Point and Hedman all played through injuries, too.

-It was just to much for the Canadiens, who relied again on Price to keep them in a game.
+It was just too much for the Canadiens, who relied again on Price to keep them in a game — and the series.
 He finished with 29 saves.

-The sunbelt franchise in a nontraditional market that didn't even exist until 1992-93 went through the NHL's most storied franchise to do it.
-The Lightning won the Cup for the third time in franchise history and denied Montreal a 25th league championship banner.
+The sunbelt franchise in a nontraditional market that didn't even exist until 1992-93 went through the NHL's most storied franchise to win this one.
+The third championship in franchise history denied Montreal a 25th league championship banner.

-The Lightning also added another title for “Champa Bay,” with this title coming on the heels of Tom Brady leading the Buccaneers to a Super Bowl victory in February.
+The Lightning also added another title for “Champa Bay,” coming on the heels of Tom Brady leading the NFL's Buccaneers to a Super Bowl victory in February.
 The Tampa Bay Rays went to the World Series last fall.

 Tampa Bay's mayor had suggested the Lightning lose Game 4 on the road so they could win at home, and she got her wish as coach Jon Cooper's team became the first since Chicago in 2015 to hoist the Cup on home ice.